roldel/Docker-For-Django-Starter-Files/README.md

 &nbsp;
 &nbsp;

-### Elif you want to create a new django project 🐍
+### Elif you want to dockerize an existing project 🐍
 &nbsp;

 Clone a repo from Github or use an existing local project.